-This is more than enough to get you through a trip without laundry.
+This is more than enough to get you through a Tulum trip without needing to do laundry.
 You can absolutely get by with less; just plan on hand washing a bit.
-The denim bottoms are great because you go a long time before they need a wash.
+Denim bottoms are great because you go a long time before they need a wash.

-If you intend on doing yoga, which is offered at a few hotels, I would bring along an extra bottom for this purpose.
+If you want to try out a class, I would bring along an extra bottom for this purpose.
 One pair of athletic or soft shorts or cropped yoga pants should do the trick.
 They can double for sleepwear.

-The same goes for diving.
-If it’s on your itinerary, you will need to make space for your gear.
-Just south of Tulum you can snorkel with turtles in Akumal.
-Bring your own snorkel set to ensure that you don’t get a flimsy rental, that could ruin your experience.
+If you don’t fancy going too deep, just north of Tulum you can snorkel with turtles in Akumal.
+Bring your own quality snorkel set to ensure that you don’t get a flimsy rental, that could ruin your experience.

 Use slim packing cubes to save space in your suitcase and travel carry-on only.

-I’ve also added a small clutch to carry when heading to dinner or drinks at night.
-It’s not absolutely necessary, but it doesn’t hurt to have a something to keep your room key, money, camera, and lip balm.
+Take a small clutch to carry when heading to dinner or drinks at night.
+It’s not absolutely necessary, but it doesn’t hurt to have something to keep your room key, money, camera, and lip balm.

 When planning what to wear in Tulum, make sure to leave your high-heeled shoes at home.
 There is no reason to bring heels or even wedges on this trip, and you will look out of place if you do.
 Everything is casual.

 How to Organize Travel Clothing